joislohnson/personal-website/README.md

 :::
 ```
 ### Resources Page
-I am often sharing resource lists with our partners, my coworkers, and students I work with, so I wanted to compile a public list to point folks to.
+I'm often sharing resource lists with our partners, my coworkers, and students, so I wanted to compile a public list to point folks to.

 This page is the simplest of them all!
 For good measure, here's a snippet of what the Quarto document looks like.
  ``` bash